Jasonlobo21/tp/docs/team/Ahmish15.md

 ## Contributions to the DG

 BMI Sequence Diagram and Storage Class Diagram.
-I also talked about the BMI command in the DG.
+I also talked about the BMI command and Storage class in the DG.

 ## Contributions to team-based tasks
+revamped our add commands by splitting them into their logic and parsing respectively.
+This made it easier to read and understand.

 ## Review/mentoring contributions
 Links to PRs reviewed, instances of helping team members in other ways.